 Paula Contilli read a message from Helen Weiser, State Chairman of the Blue Star Memorial Marker Program.
 Celeste Wilson, the New England Regional Chairman of the Blue Star Program, and Andrea Little, the National Garden Club Blue Star Memorial Program Chairman, each spoke sharing their personal pride for our Armed Forces and giving a brief history of the Blue Star Program.
 The dedication of the plaque was read by Meg McMahon.
 The Salem High School band provided Patriotic musical accompaniment and members of the band presented a moving rendition of Taps.

 In June of each year, the Salem Garden Club awards a college scholarship to a student who is majoring in Horticulture, Landscape Design, Forestry, Environmental Concerns, Land Management, Botany, Biology or other allied subjects.

-See the Scholarship page to learn more about this year's recipient and to obtain eligibility requirements and terms of the scholarship.
+Go to the Scholarship page on this website to obtain eligibility requirements and terms of the scholarship.